 1 Litre of Wood Stain will cover approximately 12m2.

-Once open, use within three years.
+Once open, use within one year.

 Upgrade to the Wood Stain Kit

 It is best to clean and prepare wood before staining, and once stained it should be protected.
 This kit contains everything you need for all your wood stain projects - Wood Stain Kit.

 How to use Wood Stain

 New Wood – Needs to be sanded first to create a lovely smooth finish.
 Sand first with 120g sandpaper, then with a #60 Coarse Sanding Pad (240g sandpaper), and again with #100 Fine Sanding Pad (320g sandpaper).
 This process will help even out the surface, creating a lovely smooth finish for the stain to absorb into.

 Used Wood - If the wood is old, it may be painted or varnished.
 If so, remove any old coatings using a Paint & Varnish Remover.
 Or, if the wood has been treated with an oil or wax, wipe the surface down with Thinners or Mineral Spirit to remove this.
 After removing the old finish, sand smooth with #100 Fine Sanding Pad.